-30. There are two types of warnings under these rules, the first type of warning is upon the conclusion of a formal disciplinary inquiry, where a staff member is found guilty of the charge of misconduct against him or her and an action in terms of section 29(6)(g)(i)(aa) is taken against such staff member, and the second type of warning is set out under rule 29(10) to (12) and is conveyed or issued by the management committee or its representative, or, the chief executive officer or the person designated by him or her, upon the conclusion of such informal disciplinary inquiry.
+30. There are two types of warnings under these rules, the first type of warning is upon the conclusion of a formal disciplinary inquiry, where a staff member is found guilty of the charge of misconduct and an action in terms of section 29(6)(g)(i)(aa) is taken against the staff member, and the second type of warning is set out under rule 29(10) to (12) and is conveyed or issued by the management committee or its representative, or the chief executive officer or the person designated by the chief executive officer on the conclusion of the informal disciplinary inquiry.